ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 A basic graph patterm *matches* a subgraph of the RDF data, when RDF terms from that subgraph may be substituted for the variables and the result is RDF graph equivalent to the subgraph. [^3]
 The most common query form for SPARQL queries is `SELECT`:
-It returnes the results of the query as a table of variable bindings.
+It returns the results of the query as a table of variable bindings.
 After the `SELECT` keyword,
 one specifies which variable bindings should appear in the result table for the query.
 See the following example SPARQL SELECT query which queries for the following: